 Don Quijote stores are available in Tokyo at many locations, including Ginza, Shinjuku, Akihabara, Roppongi, and Shibuya.

-Mega Donki is its bigger branches that are open round the clock and perfect for late-night shopping.
+Mega Donki is its bigger branches open round the clock and perfect for late-night shopping.

 7- Go Shopping In Harajuku